Al-Caveman/barabbie-tithe-simulation/README.md

 * `barabbas` tithes:  `barabbas` claims that he spends 10% of, not only his income, but also his savings.
-* Common tithe:  10% charity is deducted from the income (but not the savings.
+* Common tithes:  10% charity is deducted from the income (but not the savings).
 * Zakat: 2.5% on income and savings.

 # Results: